Category Archives: Server

 HA Failover Group Configuration

-The nofallback option is set so workloads don’t automatically migrate back to pve1 when we manually migrate them to other nodes to support maintenance operations.
+The nofallback option is not set, so workloads will automatically migrate back to pve1 when we manually migrate them to other nodes to support maintenance operations.

 Proxmox Backup Server